 NIST stands for National Institute of Standards and Technology which is mainly maintained by the USA.
 We have customers especially in food and pharma segments who want to have their instruments calibrated with NIST traceability.
 In such cases, we provide calibration services through our associate company Cryopak, USA.
 Should you have any other special requirements, please do let us know.

 3. DAC Certification & DAC Approved laboratories

 DAC stands for Dubai Accreditation Department.
 DAC has the highest level of quality in line with all international standards and is widely respected in the whole region.
 In order to obtain a certification from DAC, the calibration laboratory has to meet all their stringent quality requirements.

-Validation involves checking entire set of operation including all hardware and software systems and verify that the end results are in line with actual measured values.
+Validation involves checking an entire set of operation including all hardware and software systems and verify that the end results are in line with actual measured values.